vianna-research/website/pages/04_cal-symposium-2015/travel.md

 ------------------------
 ### Grand Hotel Mussmann

 The Grand Hotel Mussmannn is located at the center of Hannover right across the main station and only a 3 min walk from the tram station called 'Kröpcke'.
-Here you can take *tram No. 4* towards 'Garbsen'.
+Here you can take *tram no. 4* towards 'Garbsen'.
 This will bring you directly to the Conference Center Schloss Herrenhausen.
 It is only a 7 min train ride.
 Of course, we will provide tickets for public transfer.

 ![Mussmann](04_cal-symposium-2015/travel/mussmann_and_map.png){.img-rounded }